-The Munich IoT Center scenario is a live design demonstration scenario on the use of operational, performance and anomaly monitor dashboards using Maximo Asset Monitor.
-The scenario outlines the monitoring and reporting tasks over a typical day at the Munich IoT Center for the fictious operator and facility manager Bryan.
+The Munich IoT Center scenario is a live design demonstration scenario on the use of operational, performance, and anomaly monitor dashboards using Maximo Asset Monitor.
+The scenario outlines the monitoring and reporting tasks over a typical day at the Munich IoT Center for the fictitious operator and facility manager Bryan.

-IBM is investing over $3 billion USD into Internet of Things – including $200 million USD to the Munich IoT Center.
+IBM is investing over USD 3 billion into Internet of Things – including USD 200 million to the Munich IoT Center.
 In Munich, the Internet of Things comes of age with advanced Watson cognitive computing technologies and the world’s first state-of-the-art client ‘collaboratories’.
 Take a virtual tour of the Watson IoT Center in Munich.

 - Configuration of operational and performance metrics

 - Configuration of data analytics like data anomaly models and alerts

 - Configuration of dashboards